-March 2007 Scoping meeting Tullaroan Village Design Statement Tullaroan Village Design Statement April 2007 Steering group established and consultants appointed June 2007 Introductory meeting This sheet has been provided for your comments and thoughts about your village in case you can't make the Community Workshop on Monday 25th June 2007 at 7.30pm at Community Hall, Tullaroan.
-OR you may want to use it to make a note of some of the ideas you may have for your village or issues you think need to be addressed or raised at the workshop.
-Kilkenny County Council, in partnership with The Heritage Council and Barrow Nor Suir Rural Development has commissioned Manogue Architects and Soltys:Brewster Consulting to facilitate the production of a Village Design Statement (VDS) for Tullaroan.
-The purpose of a VDS is to highlight and describe the qualities and characteristics of Tullaroan that contribute to the village's distinct identity, and are appreciated and valued by local residents.
-The VDS also provides broad design guidance that seeks to preserve and enhance important character features and endeavours to ensure that any new development is based upon a considered understanding of the village's unique character.
-As part of this process we are continuing to seek the views from members of the community who were unable to attend the Community Workshop held on 25th June 2007.
+March 2007 Tullanaan Willawa Daaine Statement Scoping meeting Tullaroan Village Design Statement April 2007 Steering group This sheet has been provided for your comments and thoughts about your village in case you can't make the Community Workshop on Monday 25th June 2007 at 7.30pm at Community Hall, T ullaroan.
+Kilkenny County Council, in partnership with The Heritage Council and Barrow Nore Suir Rural Development has commissioned Manogue Architects and Soltys:Brewster Consulting to facilitate the production of a Village Design Statement (VDS) for Tullaroan. established and consultants appointed OR you may want to use it to make a note of some of the ideas you may have for your village or issues you think need to be addressed or raised at the workshop.
+The purpose of a VDS is to highlight and describe the qualities and characteristics of Tullaroan that contribute to th village's distinct identity, and are appreciated and valued by local residents.
+The VDS also provides broad desig guidance that seeks to preserve and enhance important character features and endeavours to ensure that any new development is based upon a considered understanding of the village's unique character.
+June 2007 Introductory meeting As part of this process we are continuing to seek the views from merge barles of the community who were unable to attent the Community Workshop held on 25th June 2007.
 If you are interested in contributing to this important document, please complete the following set of questions.
-To help you, we have provided a map on the back of this sheet if you want to show particular areas you are telling us about. with community members and a series of workshops Can you describe what makes Tullaroan a pleasant rural village?
-July 2007 Issue of first draft September 2007 What aspects of Tullaroan do you appreciate and value the most?
+To hell you, we have provided a map on the back of this sheet if you want to show particular areas you are telling us about. with community members and a series of workshops Can you describe what makes Tullaroan a pleasant rural village?
+July 2007 Issue of first draft What aspects of Tullaroan do you appreciate and value the most?
 Please list them.
-Issue of subsequent drafts January/February 2008 Are there any threats to present day life within the village?
+September 2007 Issue of subsequent drafts Are there any threats to present day life within the village?
 If so can you say what they are?
-Final draft and printing March 2008 Final VDS presentation by Soltys Brewster Manogue to the community What improvements could be made to the village if any?
+January/February 2008 Final draft and printing March 2008 Final VDS presentation by Soltys Brewster Manogue to the What improvements could be made to the village if any?
 Please list them community Are there any other issues that you feel are important to the future of the village?
 If so what are they?
 Please send your completed sheets to Mairead Rohan, Community Development Officer, BNS Rural Development Ltd. 42 Parliament Street, Kilkenny, Co.
-Kilkenny, or bring them to the workshop Please drop your completed sheet in the comments box at Delaneys shop, or post to Mairead Rohan, BNS Rural Development Ltd, 42 Parliment Street, Kilkenny, by WEDNESDAY 18th JULY
+Kilkenny, or bring them to the workshop пе могилор Please drop your completed sheet in the comments box at Delaneys shop, or post to Mairead Rohan, BNS Rural Development Ltd, 42 Parliment Street, Kilkenny, by WEDNESDAY 18th JULY